efemeryds/amnesic-probing-with-single-projection/README.md

 b) **Running the evaluation and control**

-After the target linguistic capability is removed we want to also obtain additional evaluation of the results.
-In *evaluate_and_control.py* file you can find the script that can provide us with the following information:
+Once the target language capability has been removed, we also want to carry out an additional evaluation of the results.
+In the file *evaluate_and_control.py* you will find the script that can give us the following results:

 - Accuracy for the random control for INLP and MP
 - Accuracy for the dropout control for INLP and MP
 - Average cosine similarity of the original data with data after applying INLP and MP